Direct-to-Implant Breast Cancer Reconstruction in Beverly Hills

 What Are the Benefits of Direct-to-Implant Breast Reconstruction?

-Women who elect to have direct-to-implant reconstruction enjoy many benefits.
+Women who elect to have direct-to-implant surgery enjoy many benefits.
 These include:

 • No tissue expanders or lengthy tissue expansion process.